 Special projects

-External Assets Default Project: If you have the Data Management license with Catalog enabled, the project named "External Assets Default Project" will appear when Catalog needs to move new or existing external assets to it.
-Catalog puts new external assets that it discovers into this project, and moves external assets from deleted projects here too.
-The External Assets Default Project has no permissions rules defined on it by default, so server administrators and site administrators are the only users that can see it without changing the permissions.
-It cannot be deleted, moved, or renamed, but its description can be changed.
+External Assets Default Project: In Tableau Cloud and Tableau Server 2023.1 and later, if you have a Data Management license with Catalog enabled, the project named "External Assets Default Project" appears when Catalog needs to move new or existing external assets to it.
+Catalog puts new external assets and external assets from deleted projects in the External Assets Default Project.
+The project has no permissions rules by default, so server administrators and site administrators are the only users who can see it unless permissions are added.
+It can’t be deleted, moved, or renamed, but its description can be changed.
 It has no owner by default, but one can be assigned.

 Set a project leader